Members of Parliament (Prohibition of Second Jobs) (Motion) Bill

 Description

-The bill compels the Leader of the House of Commons to introduce a motion to amend the MPs' Code of Conduct and its accompanying Guide.
-This amendment would add a new rule (Rule 11A) generally prohibiting MPs from taking paid work outside of their parliamentary or governmental roles.
+The bill mandates the Leader of the House of Commons to introduce a motion that amends the MPs' Code of Conduct.
+This amendment would generally prohibit MPs from taking on paid employment outside of their parliamentary or governmental roles.
+However, three exceptions are included:

-- Work necessary to maintain existing professional qualifications.
+- Work needed to maintain existing professional qualifications.

 - Frontline work in the NHS, social care, or emergency services.

-- Work in a pre-existing job for MPs who have been elected less than one month.
+- Employment in a pre-election role for MPs newly elected (less than one month).

 Government Spending